DuckBoss/TinyMTCS/README.md

 - Sequences are 2^(127)-1.
 - Minimal memory impact of 127 bits. (original Mersenne Twister uses 2.5 KiB - 2^(19937)-1)
 - Ideal for memory-saving situations.

+## Important Changes
+- 'TinyMT32_Mul' set to (1.0f / 16777216.0f) as intended by the original TinyMT project.